wiredviews/xperience-rss-feeds/README.md

 ### Customizing Feed Item Creation

-If you need to populate more of the fields for the RSS Feed Items (like Author) or you want to use something other than `DocumentLastPublished` to order the results populating the Feed, then implement your own `IRSSFeedItemsRetriever` using whatever `DocumentQuery` fits your needs.
+If you need to populate more of the fields for the RSS Feed Items (like Author), use something other than `DocumentLastPublished` to order the results populating the Feed, or populate the Feed items from specific database columns, then implement your own `IRSSFeedItemsRetriever` using whatever `DocumentQuery` fits your needs.

-You could even use the `RSSFeedPage` instance to populate different content for the same Page Types in different parts of the Content Tree.
+You can also use the `RSSFeedPage` parameter to populate different content for the same Page Types in different parts of the Content Tree.

 ## References